❗️ PII data in an article is all fake for demonstration purposes |

 Data Sources

-The Data Sources table displays the data sources used to decision on the applicant.
+The Data Sources card displays the data sources used to decision on the applicant.

 A data source paired with a green circle and white checkmark indicates that the data source was executed.